 Everyone’s metabolic rate, or how many calories they burn per food consumption, is different.
 That explains why some people can eat a house and not gain any weight.

-The body’s preferred source of fuel is through carbohydrates.
+The body’s preferred source of fuel is carbohydrates.
 When carbs are not readily available to burn, the body will turn towards your stored fat for energy, known as fat oxidation.

 Yet, when you are restricting your caloric intake so severely (more than your body is routinely used to), your body does not know where to get its energy from.
 As a result, your body begins to act as if you are in starvation mode.

-As I stated above, you need fuel to properly function and when that fuel is no where to be found, your body will begin to favor fat to be used as repositories.
+As I stated above, you need fuel to properly function and when that fuel is nowhere to be found, your body will begin to favor fat to be used as repositories.
 This is what triggers the starvation mode effect as your body enters a panic mode and begins to hold onto that energy for you to survive.

 Essentially, your body is working to maintain the energy balance and prevent your organs from shutting down.

-Although your metabolism does not become physically damaged and there are methods in which you can control your metabolism for your advantage, the way in which you store and burn fat is altered as a result of yo-yo dieting.
+Although your metabolism does not become physically damaged and there are methods in which you can control your metabolism to your advantage, the way in which you store and burn fat is altered as a result of yo-yo dieting.

-The body’s response to periods of caloric deficits is to reduce the number of calories we burn, thus slowing the body’s metabolism (the rate in which you burn calories for fuel).
+The body’s response to periods of caloric deficits is to reduce the number of calories we burn, thus slowing the body’s metabolism (the rate at which you burn calories for fuel).
 So when you do reset your eating, your body is more likely to hold onto those calories and fat to prevent entering starvation mode again.